KadenFranklin/blog/_posts/2022-3-19-An iteration of maps.markdown

 [Middle](https://kadenfranklin.github.io/actually-a-map/Middle/The%20Hendrix%20College%20Campus%20Arboretum%20_%20Hendrix%20College)

 I changed the css a little bit.
 Added a border around the map, added the search bar and made trees searchable by number I think.
 Also made buttons for specialty categories, but the buttons did not actually do anything in this version.
+There are trees on this map, but they are randomly generated, you can click them and see the infoboxes I made, their links and pictures do not work without the rest of the project though.

 [New](https://kadenfranklin.github.io/actually-a-map/New/The%20Hendrix%20College%20Campus%20Arboretum%20_%20Hendrix%20College)